 California Pay For Success Initiative

-The California Pay for Success Initiative is providing flexible funding and expert support to help nonprofit and government leaders structure Pay for Success agreements in California over the next three years.
+Launched in 2014, the California Pay for Success Initiative is providing flexible funding and expert support to help nonprofit and government leaders structure Pay for Success agreements in California through 2016.
 In addition to helping finalize these agreements, the Initiative will nurture a cohort of leaders that will learn from each other and share knowledge as they take Pay for Success from concept to reality.